 WHY WE LIKE IT: This multi-purpose radio has AM and FM bands built-in for listening to what’s happening, as well as NOAA weather alerts.
 Better yet, it has extra functions like a flashlight, and it serves as a portable power bank.

 WHY WE LIKE IT: These small capsules can be added to water to help purify and remove toxins.
 They take about 35 minutes to clean water and will treat 1 quart at a time, making them ideal to be stowed away as a backup.

 When a water filtration system isn’t possible, or on hand, these small capsules will do the trick.
 Each one will treat about 1 quart of water, and there are 25 tablets per bottle.
 This pack includes 2 bottles for a total of 50 tablets.
 They’re small and lightweight, so they’ll fit into any pack.
 Also, they’re super easy to use, just drop them into a water bottle, tank, or bucket.
 After about 30 to 35 minutes the water is safe to drink.

-They are designed to treat bacteria-infested water or sources that have Giardia lamblia cysts.
+They are designed to take care of bacteria-infested water or sources that have Giardia lamblia cysts.
 Stronger types of bacteria, like certain viruses, and cryptosporidium contaminated water require different treatments, so keep that in mind.
 They won’t change the taste of the water either, which can be good or bad depending on the source.
-If you’re worried about a food source, check out our guide to the best disaster food kits.
+If you’re worried about a food source, especially if you’ll be part of a group on a friends or family trip, check out our guide to the best disaster food kits.